 If you are overdue for a dental visit or show signs of gum disease, then schedule a consultation with one of the top dentists in MN.

 Our preventive dentist, Dr. Gorman, is a founding member of the American Academy of Oral Systemic Health…This text is linked to the website for American Academy of Oral Systemic Health.
 It opens in a new window.
 He is well-versed on the link between your mouth and body.
 He can help you achieve optimal oral health to live a long and happy life.

-Our dental office is conveniently located in North Oaks, MN, and proudly serves our surrounding communities, including St. Paul, Minneapolis, Vadnais Heights, New Brighton, Shoreview, Little Canada, White Bear Lakes, Lino Lakes, Dellwood, Roseville, Twin Cities, Edina, Minnetonka, Eagan, Woodbury, Hudson, Arden Hills, and Wisconsin.
+Our dental office is conveniently located in North Oaks, MN, and proudly serves our surrounding communities, including St. Paul, Minneapolis, Vadnais Heights, New Brighton, Shoreview, Little Canada, White Bear Lake, Lino Lakes, Dellwood, Roseville, Twin Cities, Edina, Minnetonka, Eagan, Woodbury, Hudson, Arden Hills, and Wisconsin.